NordicSemiconductor/asset-tracker-cloud-app-aws-js/README.md

 [This workflow](./.github/workflows/test-and-release.yaml) runs the end-to-end tests for every commit.
 For this to work a running instance of [nRF Asset Tracker for AWS](https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js) is needed.
-The tests will be run agains this instance.
+The tests will be run against this instance.
 Typically it will be the production instance, to ensure that the web application works with the current production setup.